 The Career Service Center is accessible to students throughout the course of their studies, as well as after they graduate.
 Whether students are thinking about their first professional job in the workplace, wish to enhance their skills in their current field, or are considering a career change, the Career Service Center offers vital tools to help them succeed.
-Students enrolled at UoPeople may access UoPeople's career development services at http://www.uopeople.edu/student-experience/quality/career-development.
+Students enrolled in their degree programs and graduates at UoPeople may access UoPeople's career development services in the UoPeople Portal.
 Note that select Career Service Center initiatives are still being designed and are not yet available.